London Ontario, Canada Travel Guide

 Tipping is customary in Canada.
 15-20% of the pre-tax bill for good service is standard.

 Generally informal, standard Western proper dining conduct.
-Wait staff are attentive and friendly.
+Wait the personnel are attentive and friendly.
 Splitting bills is usually accommodated.

 A Canadian staple: French fries, cheese curds, and hot gravy.
 You can find it at many casual eateries and pubs.